 Detailed communication was published to explain the significant rise in costs the cooperative is seeing and how a $7 increase in the electric service charge would assist the cooperative in meeting specific financial goals.

 A special meeting is scheduled for Monday, January 16, at 3 p.m. at the McLouth warehouse at 507 N. Union, McLouth, KS 66054.
 There are plans in place to stream the meeting live.

 Members can provide feedback on this proposed adjustment below.

-Members were encouraged to provide feedback to the board members about the adjustment prior to the Oct.
-28 meeting.
+Members are encouraged to provide feedback to the board members about the proposed adjustment before the January 16 meeting.

-Email – send comments to firstname.lastname@example.org with ESC Adjustment Feedback in the subject line.
+Email – send comments with ESC Adjustment Feedback in the subject line.

-In-Person – members are welcome to attend the public meeting from 5-6 p.m. on Wednesday, Oct.
-28. Social distancing will be practiced.
-Face coverings or masks and health screenings will be required to enter the McLouth warehouse.
-There will be no refreshments served due to COVID-19 safety restrictions.
+In-Person – members are welcome to attend the public meeting from 3 to 4 p.m. on Monday, January 16. at the McLouth warehouse.
+There will be no refreshments served.

 Electric Service Charge Adjustment FAQ

 The ESC is a fixed amount per rate class that provides revenue for the cooperative to cover the cost of materials like poles, wire, transformers and other infrastructure items.
 It also includes operation and maintenance costs.